emcbem/BoardGameStatTracker/README.md

 #### To-Do Items

 - [ ] Page to choose a random game from your favorites.
-- [ ] Page to play and instance of a game
+- [ ] Stats for how well you play a game are in the specific game page

 #### Rubric Items Hit